AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 ![](../images/ui/segment-builder/enum-list.png)

 If selecting a value from this list of enums, the value will be outlined with a solid border.
-However, you can select a value which is **not** from the list of enums.
+However, for fields that use `meta:enum` (soft) enums, you can also select a value which is **not** from the list of enums.
 If you create your own value, it will be outlined with a dotted border, along with a warning that this value is not in the enum list.

 ![](../images/ui/segment-builder/enum-warning.png)